ShehabAldeenMo/Cpp/Casting/3. static_cast and dynamic_cast (mega lesson)/README.md

 1. **Compile-Time Checking**: The compiler ensures that the types involved in the conversion are compatible.
 If the conversion is invalid, a compile-time error is generated.
 2. **No Runtime Overhead**: Since type checking is done at compile time, `static_cast` is efficient and does not incur runtime performance penalties.
 3. **Explicit Conversion**: It makes the programmer’s *intent* clear, improving code readability and maintainability compared to C-style casts.
-4. **Restricted to Related Types**: `static_cast` can only be used for conversions that are well-defined, such as between numeric types, pointers in an inheritance hierarchy, or types with defined conversion operators/constructors.

 ---